ducks-project/aaabc_d/README.md

 You just should use composer normally like it was on Drupal 8.
 No overkill module or hook because autoloading and register must be the composer job.
 All this module do is to include the composer "autoload.php" at a key event.
-This is why the module is named like that.
-Because of the drupal core files inclusion priority.
+This is why the module is named like that, because of the drupal core files inclusion priority.
 For example, if you want to *use* (in your .module) a class from another module without *include* the file and the module name is alphabetically after your one, then Drupal 7 will throw an error.
 This module will fix that.

  * For a full description of the module, visit the project page: